 - Add to desired sauce and simmer.
 I prefer to simmer for 15 to 20 minutes to ensure the meatballs are cooked all the way through.
 The longer you simmer your meatballs the more the flavors of the meatballs and sauce will blend together.

 Meals with Meatballs

 If making a larger batch of meatballs than you need for one recipe here are some simple and quick recipes to use up your extras.
 Freeze your Italian meatballs until needed and then thaw and serve.

 - Spaghetti and meatballs: Use the above recipe.

 - Meatball subs: I love using Italian meatballs for warm sub sandwiches as well.
-Subs are a great way to not only use up any unused meatballs, but it gives you a way to reuse any leftover sauce as well.
-A toasted sub topped with these meatballs and melted parmesan or provolone cheese is the perfect leftover lunch option.
+Subs are a great way to not only use up any unused portions, but it gives you a way to reuse any leftover sauce as well.
+A toasted sub topped with these meatballs and melted parmesan or provolone cheese is the perfect leftover lunch.

 - Stroganoff meatballs: Mix with a can of cream of mushroom soup, 1 pkg. of dry brown gravy mix.
 Serve over noodles.